Hello and Welcome,

 - Likewise, many religious traditions treat faith formation as a path of learning information, confessions of the church and tradition, and not fully, if at all, inviting the spectrum of human feelings that each individual may, at different times and in varied ways, experience.
 Sarah Heath writes on the essence of the spiritual journey from a biblical standpoint in “What’s Your Story; Seeing Your Life Through God’s Eyes.”
 Using a workbook format, where the reader shapes the process rather than conforming to it, reveals the dynamic of how experiences with God follow individual contexts rather than uniform definitions.

-These five individuals, a renowned millennial bible scholar, and four dynamic female pastors, spiritual directors, and community activists, will be featured on this site in the next few months.
+These five individuals, a renowned millennial bible scholar, and four dynamic female pastors, spiritual directors, and community activists, have all been featured on this site in past several months.

 Enjoy the early posts on this site and please know that wherever you are on your spiritual journey, wherever you have come from and may be headed towards, you are welcome here…and accepted, respected, and loved by God and us.